-At rare intervals, some very exciting trigger will be generated by ASKAP, or perhaps ASKAP will receive and respond to a trigger from a high-energy satellite observing a transient in the distant Universe.
+At rare intervals, some very exciting trigger will be generated by ASKAP, or perhaps ASKAP will receive a trigger from a high-energy satellite observing a transient in the distant Universe.
 A VLBI response will be initiated and ASKAP and other telescopes in the LBA can be trained onto the source in a matter of minutes.